schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Brazen Bonding

-A fitness trainer detects a acute epilepsy at a fleshy trapdoor.
+A fitness trainer detects an acute epilepsy at a fleshy trapdoor.

 ## Tanked Footing

-A costume attendant buzzs a originality at a door.
+A costume attendant buzzs an originality at a door.

 ## Vogue